bogdanparvu18/msc-graduate-project/outputs/phase1/reports/pix2struct_chartqa_finetuned_baseline_20260622_160530_report.md

 - Results CSV: `outputs/phase1/results/pix2struct_chartqa_finetuned_baseline_20260622_160530_results.csv`
 - Metrics JSON: `outputs/phase1/results/pix2struct_chartqa_finetuned_baseline_20260622_160530_metrics.json`

-## First run conclusion
+## Pix2Struct conclusion

-The initial Pix2Struct baseline on the ChartQA validation split with first 50 samples produced no runtime errors, which confirms that the inference pipeline executed successfully.
-However, the prediction quality was poor: exact-match accuracy was 0.14 and numeric-match accuracy was 0.08 on the first 50 validation examples.
-Manual inspection shows that many failures are not minor formatting or exact-match issues, but substantive prediction errors, including incorrect numerical values, unrelated dates, and semantically unrelated answers.
-This suggests that the main limitation is not code execution, but either weak model generalization on the selected validation examples or a possible Pix2Struct input/preprocessing mismatch.
-The result should therefore be treated as a weak initial baseline that requires verification through preprocessing checks, larger randomized evaluation, and comparison against stronger VLMs.
+The initial Pix2Struct evaluation on the first 50 ChartQA validation examples produced no runtime errors, confirming that the inference pipeline was stable.
+However, the results were very low, with 14% exact match and 8% numeric match.
+Since the processor was verified to run in VQA mode, manual inspection suggested that many errors were substantive prediction failures rather than formatting or preprocessing issues.

+After switching to a randomized sample of 200 validation examples, performance improved to 45.5% exact match and 35.5% numeric match.
+This indicates that the first 50 examples were likely not representative of the validation distribution.
+Overall, Pix2Struct provides a usable but limited Phase 1 baseline, especially for numeric chart reasoning, and should be compared against stronger chart-oriented and general vision-language models.

 ## Notes